thoth-station/adviser/docs/source/prescription.rst

       # Match when no cuDNN is available.
       - null

+    cudnn_versions:
+      # Match when cuDNN is available.
+      not: [null]

 ``should_include.runtime_environments.mkl_versions``
 ####################################################

 A list of `Intel MKL
 <https://software.intel.com/content/www/us/en/develop/articles/oneapi-math-kernel-library-release-notes.html>`__
 versions that need to be matched for including the given pipeline unit.

+Alternatively, the list can be wrapped with a "not" statement which inverts the logic.

 .. note::